 Prayer and Fasting

 We have several active prayer and fasting groups in our community, including one among our parish staff.
 If you are interested in joining an existing group or forming your own, we have a handbook of suggestions and support for you.
-Contact Marian Bart by E-Mail to learn more.
+Email Marian Bart to learn more.